TCL C7L Review

 Review TCL C7L Blur

-As for the smearing of the matrix, we assess it as relatively minor.
-We did notice a slight regression compared to last year's C7K model, but it's still not significant enough to catch the eye of most viewers.
-The smearing aspect can be further improved by using the BFI feature, which inserts artificial black frames between the real ones.
-Unfortunately, this causes a slight double contour effect, but fortunately, it occurs without the bothersome screen flicker effect.
+As for the panel's motion blur, we assess it as relatively minor.
+We did notice a slight regression compared with last year's C7K model, but it's still not large enough to be obvious to most viewers.
+The blur can be further reduced using the BFI function, which inserts artificial black frames between the real ones.
+Unfortunately this causes a slight doubling of edges, but fortunately it occurs without the bothersome effect of screen flicker.

 TCL C7L - Console compatibility and gaming features